 He is an Emeritus Fellow of St Edmund’s College, Cambridge, where he directed the Von Hügel Institute until his retirement there in September 2015.
 He was also a Senior Fellow of the Department of Politics and International Studies of the University of Cambridge.
 He is Emeritus Professor at Cardiff University where he held the Chair of Politics (1994-2010).
 He is a Fellow of the UK's Academy of Social Sciences (AcSS), a Fellow of the Royal Historical Society (RHistS), of the Royal Society of Arts (RSA – until 2015) and of the European Academy of Sciences and Arts.
 In 2014 he was appointed a Fellow of the Learned Society of Wales.

 Pia Maria Jolliffe holds a DPhil in International Development from Queen Elizabeth House, University of Oxford, a DESS in Asian Studies from the University of Geneva and a Master’s in Japanese Studies from the University of Vienna.
 She was appointed a Research Fellow of Blackfriars Hall and member of the Las Casas Institute in February 2016.
-She is also a Research and Teaching Associate at The Nissan Institute of Japanese Studies, University of Oxford.
+Pia is also a Research and Teaching Associate at The Nissan Institute of Japanese Studies, University of Oxford.